Rumelia

 Rumelia (روم ايلى; (Note: At the time meaning Eastern Orthodox Christians and more specifically Christians from the Byzantine rite) Rumeli; Ρωμυλία) was a historical region in Southeastern Europe that was administered by the Ottoman Empire, roughly corresponding to the Balkans.
 In its wider sense, it was used to refer to all Ottoman possessions and vassals in Europe.
-These would later be geopolitically classified as "the Balkans", although Hungary and Moldova are sometimes excluded.
-In contemporary English sources, Rumelia was known as Turkey in Europe.
+These would later be geopolitically classified as "the Balkans", although Hungary, Romania and Moldova are sometimes excluded.
+In contemporary English sources, Rumelia was known as the European territory occupied by the Turkish Ottoman Empire.